sudo apt update not working

 Error 7.
 Failed to Download Package Files Error in Ubuntu

-While running an update in the terminal, you might face the below error.
+While running an update in the terminal, you might encounter this error.

-The package may have been deleted or replaced with a newer version, or both may have occurred.
+The package could have been removed or replaced with a newer version, or both may have happened.

 Let’s see how to Fix Ubuntu Update Error in this case: